vastgroup/vast-tools/README.md

 directory found in <output_dir>/to_combine/, to form one final table in the main
 <output_dir> folder.
 This is the file you give to ``compare`` or ``diff`` in the case that you
 intend to compare multiple samples.
 This output file contains a value for the percent of sequence inclusion (PSI/PSU/PIR) and a qual column for each sample.
 Details on the output format are provided below.
 At least two samples must be combined.
 In addition, the version of intron retention used in ``align`` needs can be specified using ``--IR_version``.
+From release v1.0.0-beta.3, it is possible to get the output in mm10 and hg38 coordinates. vast-tools will still work on mm9 and hg19, respectively, but all output coordinates are then lifted to the newer assemblies.
+This need to be provided using the ``-a`` option.
+(Output in mm10 and hg38 need an extra file in VASTDB.
+If you have downloaded a VASTDB version older than vastdb.*.22.06.16, you will need to download the following patch: [PATCH_mm10-hg38.tar.gz](http://vastdb.crg.eu/libs/PATCH_mm10-hg38.tar.gz)

 ~~~~
 > vast-tools combine -o outputdir -sp [Hsa|Mmu|Gga] --IR_version [1|2]